Skip to main content

 How It Works

-When an AI platform executes a Logic document through MCP:
+When an AI platform executes a Logic agent through MCP:

 1. Task starts immediately - Logic begins processing